Heart and Vascular Care

 What causes AFib

 The causes of atrial fibrillation are widely debated, and it cannot be prevented entirely.
 Age is known to be a major factor in the development of the disorder.
-Sleep apnea, severe snoring, or breathing problems while sleeping all can trigger AFib.
-Someone with this condition should be checked for atrial fibrillation because treating one may help the other.
+Sleep apnea (often suspected due to daytime sleepiness) or snoring while sleeping can trigger AFib.
+Someone with these conditions should be checked for atrial fibrillation because treating one may help the other.

 There are things people can do to reduce their risk.
 Maintaining a healthy weight and blood pressure can help, although there are instances where people with perfect blood pressure still have AFib.
-Limiting alcohol consumption also may be a factor in controlling the condition.
+Limiting alcohol consumption is also an important factor in controlling the condition.

 How AFib is treated

-Once diagnosed, treatments for atrial fibrillation vary based on the situation, but the most typical treatments are medication or ablation.
+Once diagnosed, treatment for atrial fibrillation varies based on the situation, but the most typical treatments are medication or ablation.

-An ablation is accomplished in one of two ways: using radio frequency technology, or by freezing the affected tissue to effectively short it out and prevent the misfires from traveling to the rest of the heart.
-Both procedures involve going through the side of the groin, up to the left atrium of the heart.
+An ablation is accomplished in one of three ways: using radio frequency (heating), cyroablation (freezing), or pulsed field ablation of the affected tissue to effectively isolate the AFib triggers to prevent these misfires from traveling to the rest of the heart.
+These procedures involve going through veins on the side of the groin, up to the left atrium of the heart.

-Sometimes pulmonary veins (the blood vessels that drain blood from the lungs to the left atrium) have a misfire or “short circuit” around them which travels to the rest of the heart.
+In AFib, pulmonary veins (the blood vessels that drain blood from the lungs to the left atrium) have a misfire or “short circuit” around them, which travels to the rest of the heart.
 In this case, the procedure will control the abnormal signals around these veins and create an electrical roadblock to prevent the heart from going out of normal rhythm.